Writing and reading text is always an involving matter.

 The typeface reveals its quality thanks to visual balance and modern spirit.
 Rooted in neo-grotesque genre finds Spezia an own voice, her monoline structure gives the font a sense of simplicity.
 This is further reflected in the uniform character-widths.

 The comprehensive range of weights and widths invites users to experiment and make fine grain tweaks.
+Together with her serif sibling (Spezia Serif) is the typeface a unique and extensive typographic system.
 Spezia is available as standard version and as Variable Font.

 Variable Fonts are used with axes rather than fixed font weights.